 Runs the equivalent of rejuvenate, elevate-physical, elevate-mental, and brainwash on all dwarves currently on the map.
-This is an extreme change, which sets every stat to an ideal - legendary skills, great traits, and easy-to-satisfy preferences.
+This is an extreme change, which sets every stat and trait to an ideal easy-to-satisfy preference.

-Without arguments, all attributes, age & personalities are adjusted.
-Arguments allow for skills to be adjusted as well.
+Without providing arguments, only attributes, age, and personalities will be adjusted.
+Adding arguments allows for skills or classes to be adjusted to legendary (maximum).